Louis: We made it... I can't believe we made it! Bill: Son, we just crossed the street. Let's not throw a party 'til we're out of the city.

 Hunter and Smokers will occasionally retreat if spotted, and try to get to places that the survivors can't reach easily before attacking.

 Artificial Stupidity: Although not too horrible, the Survivor AI has many infamous quirks.
 This is a great reason to play the game with actual people.

 Aura Vision: Used to find teammates as Survivors and used by Infected to find Survivors health and location.

 Bad Boss: The Director in Versus mode.
 Between showering the survivors with first aid kits and often not bothering to send a horde after a boomer attack, it clearly hates the Infected players even more than the Survivors.

-Critical Existence Failure: Averted with the survivors.
-When seriously injured, you run slower, jump lower, while on pain pills or just brought up by teammate your health is constantly dropping, and at 1 HP you slow to a crawl.
-If your health runs out and you're not ready to die, you drop to the ground, only able to use pistols, and slowly bleed out until you die or are saved by an ally.
+Averted with the survivors.
+When seriously injured, you run slower and jump lower.
+After taking pain pills, or having just been revived by a teammate, your health is constantly dropping, and at 1 HP you slow to a crawl.
+If your health gets taken all the way out and you're not on your "last down", you drop to the ground, only able to use pistols, and slowly bleed out until you die or are revived by an ally.

 Death Is a Slap on the Wrist: Dying does not mean you are forever gone from the game.
 You will just respawn in a closet or come back in the next map.
 Versus mode prevents you from coming back until the next map and dying during a finale on any mode gets you Killed Off for Real.